ucrcsedept/galah/docs/src/galah.api/commands/get_archive.rst

 get_archive
 ===========

-Downloads all the submissions for a given assignment as a tarball.
-The tarball is structures as follows:
+Download all the submissions for a given assignment as a tarball.
+The tarball is structured with directories corresponding to users as top-level directories, then each of their submissions are in timestamped directories.
+See the below example...

 .. code-block:: none